chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

    1. Create user and orgs, Click [here](/automate/ha_node_bootstraping/#create-users-and-organization) to learn more about user and org creation
    1. Workstation setup, Click [here](/automate/ha_node_bootstraping/#workstation-setup) to learn more about workstation setup
    1. Node bootstrapping,  Click [here](/automate/ha_node_bootstraping/#bootstraping-a-node) to learn more about node bootstraping.

+## Backup/Restore

+A shared file system is always required to create OpenSearch snapshots.
+To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
+To know more about the backup and restore configuration, see On-Premise Deployment using [Filesystem](/automate/ha_backup_restore_file_system) or using [Object Storage](/automate/ha_backup_restore_object_storage).

+## Add/Remove Nodes

+The Chef Automate commands require some arguments so that it can determine which types of nodes you want to add or remove to/from your HA setup from your bastion host.
+To know more see [Add Nodes to the Deployment](/automate/ha_add_nodes_to_the_deployment) to add nodes and [Remove Single Node from Cluster](/automate/ha_remove_single_node_from_cluster) to remove nodes.

+## Patch Configs

+The bastion server can patch new configurations in all nodes.
+To know more see [Patch Configuration](/automate/ha_config/#patch-configuration) section.

 ## Sample Config to setup On-Premise Deployment with AWS Managed Services